History of modern and contemporary architecture

 Learning objectives

-The purpose of history is to understand rather than to judge.
-It sheds light on the present by analyzing the processes that have shaped it, while taking care not to use the past to legitimize current practices, or to project contemporary judgments onto it – attitudes that are nonetheless common and tantamount to anachronism.
+The vocation of history is to understand rather than to judge.
+It sheds light on the present by analyzing the processes that have shaped it, while taking care not to use the past to legitimize current practices, or to project contemporary judgments onto it – commonplace attitudes, however, that are tantamount to anachronism.
 The writing of history is based on sources that are often fragmentary and already partly constituted by their placement in archives.
 Selective and discontinuous, it is an intellectual construction that in itself constitutes a form of use of the past.
 Thus, there is no single history, but a plurality of histories.

 By adopting a socio-historical approach, this course combines the analysis of practices (projects, buildings, operations) and discourses (writings, vocabulary) with the study of players placed in their cultural and socio-economic contexts.
 It sheds light on the emergence of various architectural currents and models by examining their conditions of production, dissemination, circulation and re-appropriation in a variety of geographical and cultural contexts.
 The study also assesses their impact, both immediate and long-term, as well as their re-actualization (revivals).

-This course promotes a critical and reflective approach to history, which aims to:
+This course promotes a critical and reflective approach to history, aimed at:

--understand, describe and illuminate, without lapsing into hagiography, empathy or condemnation;
+-understanding, describing and illuminating, without lapsing into hagiography, empathy or condemnation;

 In addition to acquiring a base of knowledge and references, the aim is to examine architecture from three angles: